Dog-Friendly Southern Highlands, NSW: Visiting with a Dog

 In addition to the Berrima Historic Walk, Berrima is also home to another popular dog-friendly walk, the Berrima River Walk.

 This walk starts at the Berrima Reserve at the end of Oxley Street and follows the Wingecarribee River.
-There are signs along the way about the constructions by the Germans interned in the area during World War I. It’s also possible to download a brochure about the walk from the above site.
+There are signs along the way about the constructions by the Germans interned in the area during World War I. It’s possible to download a brochure about the walk from the above site, or just refer to the large sign at the start of the walk.

 The walk is 1.8km long in each direction and relatively flat.
 Allow about an hour return for the walk.
 I’ve heard reports that dogs are allowed off-leash along part of the track – follow the signs.
-It’s also a great spot for a paddle during the summer.
+It’s also a great spot for a dog paddle in the river during the summer months.

 #3 Follow in Bradman’s Footsteps